kiwiguard/DT173G-m4/README.md

 * Concatenating SASS files into one single .css-file and minimizing files for faster loading.
 Added sourcemaps for tracking.
 * Concatenating JavaScript files into one single .js-file and minimizing files for faster loading.
 Added sourcemaps for tracking.
 * Compressing images from 'src/image'-folder.
 Creating smaller filesizes for faster loading.
+* Transpiling ES with Babel for compatibility with older browsers
 * Browsersync - realtime updates of changes to project during development.
 Displays in browser.
 * Moving all files to 'pub'-folder structure for easy deployment on webserver.